ucla-brain/image-preprocessing-pipeline/README.md

 * merge to RGB --> Yes
 * covert to Imaris --> Yes

 Wait for the program to finish stitching.
 In the `MIP_stitched` folder, you can find a `merged_channels_tif.ims` file.
 Open it in Imaris Viewer.
 Press `CTRL + D` to see `Display Adjustment` dialog.
 Press `advanced` button.
-Click on a channel, then try to find the largest `MIN` value and the smallest `MAX` value with which your image looks better and perfectly visible.
+Click on a channel, then try to find the largest `MIN` value and the smallest `MAX` value with which your images look perfectly visible.
 For the `MAX` value try only these numbers: 256, 512, 1024, 2048, 4096, 8192, 16384, 32768 and 65536.
 Write the `MIN` and `MAX` values for each channel.
 The `MIN` value is a number that depends on microscope camera.
-We let you set the `MIN` values of each channel in `process_images.py` file.
+You need to set the `MIN` values of each channel in `process_images.py` file.
 Open `process_images.py` file for editing and find the line says, `DarkThreshold = {"Ex_488_Em_525": 110, "Ex_561_Em_600": 20, "Ex_642_Em_680": 20}`.
 DarkThreshold variable is a python dictionary class.
 Set the min value in front of the channel name.
-For, our camera, 100 to 120 could be good value.
+For, our camera, 100 to 120 could be a good value.
 However, sometimes the signal-to-noise ratio of the image is not good and smaller values might be used.

 After setting DarkThreshold values, start stitching the main image.
 For example,
 * `python process_images.py /path/to/image`